 Many banks hold insurance checks for up to 10 days before releasing funds.
 After you receive your check, it may take up to four weeks to actually have the funds available in your account.
 This is why we encourage you to not hold on to the checks, but to send them off immediately for endorsement.

-Once an adequate price is determined (or immediately if the first check adequately funds the project from the beginning) and you have received and processed your first check from the insurance company, we will schedule your roof replacement.
-Once the job begins, it typically will take only a couple of days to provide you with a beautiful new roof that will last for years to come.
+Once an adequate price is determined (or immediately if the first check funds the project from the beginning) and you have received and processed your first check from the insurance company, we will schedule your roof repair and/or roof replacement.
+Once the project begins, it typically only takes a couple of days to provide you with a beautiful new roof that will last for years to come.